unrealwork/atsd-use-cases/CBI_CPI/README.md

 used as guides for visualization.
 These tools will be used to showcase the inflation Israeli consumers face as a result of local CPI values.

-**Figure 1.2**
 ![](Images/CPI_2.1.png)

 [![View in ChartLab](Images/button.png)](https://apps.axibase.com/chartlab/f322562c/7/#fullscreen)

-Shown above is **Figure 1.2**, the percent change of almost half of century's worth of CPI data tracked by the Bank of Israel.
+Shown above is the percent change of almost half of century's worth of CPI data tracked by the Bank of Israel.
 The hyperinflation that resulted in the establishment of Israel's contemporary currency, the New Israeli Shekel (NIS), in 1985 is detailed by the absolute maxima seen here.
 The value shown is a calculated percentile based on the following script, which is visible in the Editor window: